ryancbutler/UnideskSDK/README.md

 This is a reversed engineered SDK that emulates the SOAP calls that AL uses to manage the appliance.
 Currently only supports version **4.11 or later**.  **THIS USES UNSUPPORTED API CALLS.
 PLEASE USE WITH CAUTION.**

-Tested with PVS and vCenter connectors only.
-All other connectors may fail depending on command.

 ## Usage

 ### Install Manually